-The kicking of the loose ball also has to be deliberate in nature, or the penalty may not be called.
-For example, when players are fighting to recover a loose ball, a player may accidentally kick the ball upfield while trying to reach down and grab it.
-A penalty will not be called for an illegal kick because it was not intentional.
+Illegal kicks of a loose ball happen most often during fumbles, and they are fairly rare.
+The kicking of a loose ball has to be deliberate in nature, or the penalty may not be called.
+For example, when players are fighting to recover a loose ball, a player may accidentally kick the ball upfield while trying to play it.
+In this situation, a penalty will not be called for an illegal kick because it was not intentional.

-|Illegal Kick Kicking Loose Ball||10 yards||10 yards||10 yards||N/A|
+|Illegal Kick/Kicking Loose Ball||10 yards||10 yards||10 yards||N/A|

 The penalty signal for an illegal kick of a loose ball is the same as an illegal bat: a referee will tap both of their shoulders with their fingertips.

 - A player intentionally kicks a loose ball in the field of play

 - A player intentionally kicks a ball while it is in a player’s possession

 What is an illegal kick on a loose ball in football?